bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:21:56

 Absolutely.
-So I could be like, Hey guys, I can, you know, you can use my 'UTXO' as proof and then you can like.
+So I could be like, Hey guys, I can, you know, you can use my UTXO as proof and then you can like.

 Mark Erhardt: 00:22:02

 Sure, sure.
-But I mean, a, that channel, the channel partner would also have to agree that the channel is based on credit and there's no actual 'UTXO'.
+But I mean, a, that channel, the channel partner would also have to agree that the channel is based on credit and there's no actual UTXO.
 Yes.
 The risk is only, as far as I understood, I looked into this a while back.
 The risk is only that of the two channel participants, because of course they also have an ephemeral HTLC and when a payment times out, the on-chain settlement would be interrupted at that point, right?